Social | Talent creativity

 • Opportunities to act and practice

-The Company provides opportunities for employees to apply for a transfer or to take on a different challenge to encourage talent who are motivated to try a new job type or role.
+The Company provides the opportunity for employees to apply for a transfer or to take on a different challenge to encourage talent who are motivated to try a new job type or role.
 This encourages and supports employees who are motivated to take on challenges and achieve growth, as well as making a continuous talent development investment such as “Genba (on-site) 100-Day Challenge Program”, “Management Challenge Program*” and “Digital 100-Day Training*” etc.

 • Open Posting System